 Bougainvillea is a genus of about 15 species of shrubs, vines and small trees in the family Nyctaginaceae, native to South America.
 What we can see as a colorful papery “flowers” are actually modified leaves called bracts.
 The actual white and tiny flowers are surrounded by these large and brightly colored bracts.
-Bougainvillea is a popular garden plant due to its colorful bracts and its versatility in the garden.
+Bougainvilleas are popular garden plants due to their versatility and how they add great contrast to any floral arrangement.

-Philibert Commerson, a French naturalist and botanist, discovered the Bougainvillea and classified it in honor of his friend and shipmate Louis Antoine de Bougainville, who was the French Navy admiral.
+Philibert Commerson (1727-1773), a French naturalist and botanist, discovered the Bougainvillea and classified it in honor of his friend and shipmate Louis Antoine de Bougainville (1729-1811), who was the French Navy admiral.

 Bougainvillea symbolizes passion, liveliness and life experience.

 Interesting facts about Bougainvillea